giuseppegambino/Scraping-TripAdvisor-with-Python-2020/README.md

   - The click function to change the page
   - The click function to select only the desired rating (ex: if you wanna only the reviews with 5 stars)

+In the .csv file "reviewALL.csv" there are the dataset approximately with 10000 italian reviews labeled from 1 to 5 stars.